Postdoctoral Fellowship in Rehabilitation Psychology

-Johns Hopkins Department of Physical Medicine and Rehabilitation offers a two-year postdoctoral clinical fellowship program in rehabilitation psychology.
+The Johns Hopkins Department of Physical Medicine and Rehabilitation offers a two-year clinical postdoctoral fellowship program in rehabilitation psychology (major area of study).
 The program adheres to the Baltimore Conference Guidelines and is a member of the Council of Rehabilitation Psychology Postdoctoral Training Programs (CRPPTP).
 This program is not APA accredited.

 - Number of positions: two

 - Application deadline: Friday, December 9, 2022 (11:59 p.m.
 EST)

 - Interview invitations: Friday, December 23, 2022 (5:00 p.m.
 EST)

 - Offer/Acceptance deadlines: TBD February 2023